Do space heaters and RVs belong together? And are they safe?

 There are also times you’ll need a portable space heater, like if you run out of propane or your furnace breaks.

-The crucial part is to make sure you purchase the safest space heater for RVing you can find and operate it wisely.
+The essential part is to make sure you purchase the safest space heater for RVing you can find and operate it wisely.

 To help you navigate the RV space heater topic, I put together this guide.